Arrears and dealing with debt

 If you can’t afford to pay the difference between your rent and your housing benefit or UC housing costs, it may be possible for you to apply for an extra payment from the council.
 This is called a discretionary housing payment (or DHP).
 The council will decide whether you should get one based on your particular circumstances.

 If you already get housing benefit, then the council will usually send you a renewal form at regular intervals.
 It is very important that you complete the renewal form and send it back in time, with all the information the council is asking for.
 If you don’t do this, then your housing benefit could stop.

 Have your circumstances changed?

-It is also important that you tell the council about any change of circumstances in your situation, such as a change in your income, or someone moving in with you.
-If you don’t update your claim, you could miss out on the extra housing benefit you might be entitled to, or could get paid too much, which you would then have to pay back.
+It is also important that you tell the council (or Jobcentre if claiming UC) about any change of circumstances in your situation, such as a change in your income, or someone moving in with you.
+If you don’t update your claim, you could miss out on the extra benefit you might be entitled to, or could get paid too much, which you would then have to pay back.

 What can I do if I’m facing eviction?

 If your landlord is taking you to court because of arrears caused by benefit problems, get advice as soon as you can.
 It may be possible to persuade the council to sort out your claim so you can pay off some or all of your arrears before the hearing but you will probably need help.

 If you are a housing association tenant, or a secure council tenant, your landlord should take certain steps before starting any eviction proceedings.
 This includes helping you with any housing benefit problems.
 Take a look at the steps they should be taking here: